nulacorrupted/Sunshine/README.md

 ## Why Should You Use Sunshine:
 1. Sunshine is better than rbxfpsunlocker.
 2. Sunshine not just unlocking your fps, but give you smoother gameplay, and allow you to have the best in-game experience as possible!
-3. Sunshine reduced your input delay lag, allow you to having the best performance and beset quality!
+3. Sunshine reduced your input delay lag, allow you to having the best performance!

 # How Can I Download Sunshine?
 [Click Me To Download Sunshine](https://github.com/nulacorrupted/Sunshine/releases/tag/Sunshine)